 Over the first 10 years of the Festival, more events were added to the program and it continued to attract fans in their hundreds.
 With the vision and efforts of hard-working volunteer committee members together with significant support from Parkes Shire Council, the Festival experienced a surge in popularity in 2003 and 2004 as word quickly spread across Australia about this fun and quirky event in a quiet country town in NSW.

 9,500 attended the Festival in 2009.
-In 2020 more than 24,000 visitors attended this major iconic event.
-The Festival now enjoys a worldwide media audience of more than 400 million and fans around the globe.
+In April 2022, more than 24,000 visitors attended this major iconic event.
+The Festival now enjoys a worldwide media audience of almost 600 million and fans around the globe.

 For images, interviews or further information please contact: